ManifoldFR/point-process-rust/README.md

 ## Time-dependent processes

-The following time-dependent point processes have been implemented:
+The following time-dependent point processes have been implemented within the `timedependent` module:

 * Poisson point process (homogeneous and inhomogeneous, with custom function)
 * Hawkes processes (exponential kernel, see [@DassiosZhao13])